Ulf3000/Prevent-Sleep-for-Reaper/README.md

-# SetThreadExecutionState-for-Reaper
+# Prevent-Sleep-for-Reaper
-DONT go to sleep and/or turn off the display while reaper is playing/recording.

-This script for Reaper calls SetThreadExecutionState(ES_DISPLAY_REQUIRED), repeatedly if reaper is in either
+prevents the pc and connected displays to go into standby by repeatedly calling SetThreadExecutionState(ES_DISPLAY_REQUIRED) when reaper is in:

 -Playback
 -Pause